Learning Features of Network Structures Using Graphlets: Introduction

-Various ways of learning \emph{feature representations} of nodes in networks have been recently proposed to exploit their relations to vector representations \cite{shervashidze2011weisfeiler, grover2016node2vec, ribeiro17,adhikari2018sub2vec, narayanan2017graph2vec}.
+\textbf{Network Embedding.} Various ways of learning \emph{feature representations} of nodes in networks have been recently proposed to exploit their relations to vector representations \cite{shervashidze2011weisfeiler, grover2016node2vec, ribeiro17,adhikari2018sub2vec, narayanan2017graph2vec}.
 However, most of these are applied to node and edge predictions and fail to fully capture \emph{network structures}.
-It is still unclear if the result of network classification by these node embedding methods can be improved, since the whole network structure also plays a significant role.
-Furthermore, typical analysis usually models these systems as static undirected graphs that describe relations between nodes.
-However, in many realistic applications, these relations are directional and may change over time \cite{holme12,kovanen11,paranjape17}.
-Modeling these \emph{directed and temporal} properties is of additional interest as it can provide a richer characterization of relations between nodes in networks.
+It remains an open question as to whether network classification through node embedding methods can be improved, since the whole network structure clearly also plays a significant role.

+\textbf{Graph Neural Networks.} Graph neural networks (e.g., graph convolutional networks \cite{kipf2016semi}, diffusion convolutional neural networks (DCNNs) \cite{atwood2016diffusion}) has been proposed as a new model to learn representations from graph-structured data, which can outperform probabilistic relational models and kernel methods at node classification tasks.
+Graph neural networks, in particular, DCNNs, offer a complementary approach that provides a significant improvement in predictive performance at node classification tasks.
+However, its benefit on network classification tasks is not clear.

+In this paper, we demonstrate the benefit of including graphlet features in network embedding and graph neural networks for network classification.
+To achieve this goal, we proposal a graphlet-based network embedding methodology, {\emph{gl2vec}}, and a graphlet-based DCNN, {\emph{gl-DCNN}}, respectively, and apply these in extensive experiments to show significant performance improvements.